A: Unfortunately, you must be a student at a Texas college or university.

 A: You can find out more by going to the linked websites of the faculty listed and explore their research projects.
 We align applicants by their interest area with appropriate participating faculty, who have slots available in their research groups.
 There is some flexibility in terms of what you wind up working on.
 The more explicit you can make your interests in your application, the better the alignment we can make.

-A: The program is 8 weeks long, and there are a number of seminars and other activities in the first 2 weeks that you would miss.
+A: The program is 9 weeks long, and there are several seminars and other activities in the first 2 weeks that you would miss.
 These are an essential part of the program.
 Based on this, the review committee will likely not rank your application as high as an otherwise equivalent applicant.

 A: Either an unofficial or official transcript is fine.

-A: Notification will be sent out in early March.
+A: Notification will be sent out in mid-March.

 A: Please note that a final schedule of seminars and trips is usually not available until the program begins.

-A: You will receive a portion of the salary and your food allowance soon after arrival provided you have filled out the necessary forms that the program coordinator will send you.
+A: You will receive a portion of the salary soon after arrival provided you have filled out the necessary forms that the program coordinator will send you.

 A: While we design research projects that can be completed during the summer, all research leads to larger questions, and it’s strongly encouraged that students continue their research beyond the scope of the summer.